primitivefinance/rmm-ethers/README.md

 ## ✏️ Usage as a Package

+This package is designed to extend the [rmm-sdk](https://github.com/primitivefinance/rmm-sdk) package.
+The SDK has the entity models and interfaces that are used by rmm-ethers to send transactions.

 ### 🪝 As a react hook:

 Here is an example of a React hook that makes use of web3-react and SWR: